RebornBeat/HALO-AD-Hierarchical-Array-Layered-Optical-Air-Defense-Research-Framework-/README.md

 ---

+## Theory Documents

+The simulation framework is supported by a set of theory documents that characterize the physics and geometry the simulator models.
+These are intended for researchers, students, and qualified licensees who want to understand the assumptions behind the simulator's outputs.

+- **`docs/theory/coverage_geometry.md`** — Earth-curvature, beam-divergence, atmospheric-attenuation, and steering-latency physics that govern engagement-volume coverage.
+- **`docs/theory/steering_latency_and_field_of_view.md`** — The mechanical-vs-solid-state-vs-hybrid-array tradeoff in beam steering, and how it drives the choice of distributed-array architectures over single-emitter systems.
+- **`docs/theory/sensor_fusion.md`** — Event-based vision, mmWave Doppler radar, and scanning LiDAR fusion at engagement timescales (shared with the AEGIS-MESH treatment, adapted for outdoor long-range coverage).
+- **`docs/theory/zoning_model.md`** — The cellular-RF-planning analogy for 3D engagement-volume zone planning.
+- **`docs/theory/future_research.md`** — The full research-domain map across all tiers, from in-scope simulation work to adjacent regulated domains documented for researchers with appropriate frameworks.

+The simulator's atmospheric and coordination components are documented at the implementation level in:

+- **`software/simulator/atmospheric_models.md`** — Thermal blooming, aerosol scattering, beam-divergence parameters used by the simulation.
+- **`software/coordination/zone_handoff.md`** — District handoff logic for multi-zone scenarios.

+---

 ## Zoning Model

 Inspired by cellular planning, the simulator partitions a region into **districts** (large areas) and **zones within districts** (smaller engagement volumes).
 Each zone is associated with one or more masts; every voxel inside a zone is observable from at least N masts (configurable).
 Zones overlap at their boundaries to enable continuous-track handoff between mast clusters as a target moves.